To communicate with each other, iSCSI initiators and targets establish iSCSI sessions. You can review and manage iSCSI sessions using vSphere CLI.

 Using vSphere CLI, you can display all current sessions to analyze and debug them.
 To create more paths to storage systems, you can increase the default number of sessions by duplicating existing sessions between the iSCSI adapter and target ports.

 You can also establish a session to a specific target port.
-This can be useful if your host connects to a single-port storage system that, by default, presents only one target port to your initiator, but can redirect additional sessions to a different target port.
+This capability is useful if your host connects to a single-port storage system that presents only one target port to your initiator.
+The system then redirects additional sessions to a different target port.
 Establishing a new session between your iSCSI initiator and another target port creates an additional path to the storage system.